pmilinr/DS512-513/README.md

 ![Cancellation Factors-1](img/Cancellation_Factors-_.jpg)

+These four variables were selected because they reflect booking behavior and conditions that the hotel can directly control.
+They also show the clearest differences in cancellation patterns and can be practically translated into policy actions.
+Hotels can adjust deposit policies, refine channel strategies, and design targeted offers for Online Travel Agencies and Transient customers, resulting in high business impact.

 **Key Findings:**
 1. Customer Type: Transient customers have the highest cancellation rate (≈30%).
 2. Market Segment: Online TA (Online Travel Agencies) shows the highest cancellation rate (≈35%).
 3. Deposit Type:No-Refund bookings have extremely high cancellation rates (≈95%).
+(However, this group represents a relatively small sample size (approximately 1,000 bookings), and the hotel does not directly lose room revenue from these cancellations.
+Nevertheless, further investigation is warranted, as cancellations in this segment may still result in indirect revenue losses from ancillary services and on-property spending.)
 4. Distribution Channel:TA/TO (Travel Agents / Tour Operators) shows high cancellation rates (≈30%).

 **Summarize:**